 KIDS CORNER:if your kids eat soup in general, just adjust the ingredients to make sure they have a vegetable or bean they enjoy in there.
 If they don’t eat soup, serve the quinoa separately and perhaps a spoonful of the beans and veggies too.
 You can microwave the peas and serve those on the side

 Peel and dice the onion into small cubes.
 Set aside in a small bowl.

-Wash and dice the carrot into the same size (we say scrub it and don’t peel!).
+Wash and dice the carrot into the same size (I say scrub it and don’t peel!).
 Dice the celery, also the same size.
 If it has leaves, chop those separately and save for garnish.
 Add carrot and celery to the onions, into the same bowl.
 Mince the garlic and add it too.